 '''

-extends MyCompositeStep(step1(nIn=4)); // new modifier nln=4
+extends MyCompositeStep(step1(nIn=4)); // new modifier nIn=4

 equation

-'''

-'''

 connect(..., step1.inPorts[4]); // new connect-equation

 '''

-18.8 Versions
+18.11 Versions

 A top-level package or model can specify the version of top-level classes it uses, its own version number, and if possible how to convert from previous versions.
 This can be used by a tool to guarantee that consistent versions are used, and if possible to upgrade usage from an earlier version to a current one.